 For liberals, moderates, social democrats, etc., that want a mixed economy with a bigger role for government, fiat money under a flexible exchange-rate regime makes it technically possible for the government to use fiscal policy to offset the tendency for the rate of profit to fall.
 The government would be boosting the rate of profit by adding to demand and capitalists' revenue without increasing their capital costs.
 The smoothing of movements in the rate of profit would reduce the intensity of crises.
 Essentially, spurts of private investment that expanded the capital stock relative to non-investment demand would lower the rate of profit in ensuing periods unless other components of demand (which do not increase K) were stepped up to absorb the capacity increases brought about by the private investment.
 The government could use its fiscal policy for this purpose.

 Moving towards socialism, another option would be to start doing more things in the public sector rather than using government expenditure to prop up the rate of profit in the private sector.
 For instance, government expenditure could be used to provide 'free' goods and services to the general community (free in terms of access, not resource expenditure).
-Taxation would be necessary initially to create space for the public-sector activity.
-This would reduce demand for private-sector output.
-Over time, if people developed a preference for more public-sector activity, demand for private-sector activity would decline, as would private-sector income and tax revenue.
-If the means of production were owned in common, and the net product shared out, the motivation for crime, etc., would diminish, and the need for compulsion through police and military measures would be reduced.
+Increased taxation would be necessary to create space for the expanded public-sector activity.

 Irrespective of society's ideological make-up, the basic point is that fiat money opens up paths to a better society, however that is conceived.
 With fiat money, capital doesn't have to be determining of what we do (to the extent we retain it, we are master), whereas commodity-backed money systems and fixed or pegged exchange-rate systems make capital the determiner of everything (we are its slaves).
 I think it is a pity Marx died before getting to his in-depth studies of government and the external sector, because he may well have discerned the role commodity-backed money plays in narrowing society's options and, in contrast, the opportunities opened up by fiat money.